 The worst prison in ancient Egypt was located in Thebes.
-Known as the Great Prison, this place served as confinement and labor-camp.
+Known as the Great Prison, this place served as a confinement and labor camp.
 In his book, Duties of the Vizier, author G. P. F. Van Den Boorn writes “its inmates included convicted criminals, people awaiting execution for capital crimes and corvée laborers.”
 The last-mentioned were unpaid workers.
 Statute labor is a corvée imposed by a state for the purposes of public works.

 During the Fifth Dynasty (2,500 B.C. – 2,350 B.C.), Egyptian Vizier Ptahhotep, occasionally known as Ptahhotep I, Ptahhotpe, or Ptah-Hotep, wrote several instructions based on his wisdom and experiences.